i4vision/PropertiesBYR/DEPLOYMENT.md

 This guide explains how to deploy the application to a Portainer instance using the provided Docker files.

+## Deployment Options

+### Option 1: Backend API Only (Port 8085)
+Use `docker-compose.backend-only.yml` - Deploys only the Express backend API server on port 8085

+### Option 2: Full Application
+Use `docker-compose.yml` - Deploys both backend (8085) and frontend (80)

-The recommended method is to use Portainer's "Stack" feature, which uses the `docker-compose.yml` file.
+The recommended method is to use Portainer's "Stack" feature.

 ## Prerequisites